MicrosoftDocs/microsoft-salescopilot-docs/articles/recent-communications.md

 1. To generate a summary of the email thread, select **Summarize**.
 The email summary is displayed in the **Email summary** card.

     :::image type="content" source="media/recent-comms-email-summary.png" alt-text="Screenshot showing email summary opened from the Recent communication card.":::

+1. To view recap of the Teams meeting, select **View recap**.
+You are navigated to the [meeting recap in Teams](view-meeting-summary-recap.md).